 Our next stop was the Red Terror Museum on Bole Road.
 We paid 20 Birr for a cab from Meskal Square to its doorstep, where a statue of mourning women etched with the words, “Never, Ever Again,” foreshadowed the harrowing exhibits within.

-The Red Terror Museum spares its visitors no gruesome, cruel or horrific detail in its commemoration of what many consider to be a “modern day Holocaust.”
+The Red Terror Museum is not for the faint of heart, but is a must-see for all visitors to Addis Ababa.
+It spares its guests no gruesome detail in its commemoration of what many consider to be a “modern day Holocaust.”
 Inside we found the names, body parts and personal effects of many victims, along with the devices used to torture them before they died.
 The facts surrounding the slaughter of up to 500,000 Ethiopian men, women, and children at the hands of the Derg are highly contested due to lack of data, but one item is undeniable: Thousands of innocent civilians were brutally massacred under the guise of “building a better Ethiopia” by a twisted junta that seized illegitimate power.

 All the tour guides at the museum are survivors of this tragedy and earn a living by reliving these horrific events for dozens of visitors everyday.
 Their wounds are reopened time and again as they go over pictures of families and friends on the walls — an incredible sacrifice made in the hope that history will never repeat itself.
 Entrance fees are by donation, and I encourage you to give generously in order to preserve this vital piece of the past.

 ST. GEORGE’S CATHEDRAL

 The exhibits had their intended effect and we left the Red Terror Museum with knots in our stomachs.
 The 50-minute walk to St. George’s Cathedral helped clear them, but underlying feelings of sadness lingered with me for the rest of the day.